Civil rights groups ask Biden administration to oppose facial recognition

 The software is widely used now to unlock phones, identify people in online photos and grant access at schools, stadiums and public housing complexes.
 Twenty of the country’s biggest airports also use facial recognition to scan travelers’ faces.

 But federal investigators and police departments have also used the software for years to help identify potential suspects, victims and witnesses caught on surveillance cameras or seen on social media.
-Neither Congress nor state legislatures have authorized the development of such systems, and no clear federal oversight or regulations govern their use.
+Neither Congress nor state legislatures has authorized the development of such systems, and no clear federal oversight or regulations govern their use.

-The technology has been banned or restricted by more than a dozen cities and states across the United States since 2019, including San Francisco, Boston, Portland and Minneapolis.
+The technology has been banned or restricted by more than a dozen cities and states across the United States since 2019, including San Francisco, Boston, Portland, Ore., and Minneapolis.
 In December, New York became the first state to ban the technology’s use in schools until at least 2022, citing “serious and legitimate privacy concerns.”

 But some cities have stuck by the systems.
 In Detroit, where the police chief said the system was useful even though it almost never returned a perfect match without human guidance, city leaders last year approved further use of the software, saying it helped protect the public while empowering the police.
-(Nearly all of the more than 100 people whose faces were run through a facial recognition search last year were Black, police data show.)
+(Nearly all of the more than 100 people whose faces were run through a facial recognition search last year were Black, police data shows.)

 The backers of the letter Tuesday urged Biden to sign an executive order halting federal facial recognition use “so long as bias pervades these systems and as long as Congress has not acted to authorize” its use.

-They also pushed the White House to block state and local governments from using federal funds to buy or access the systems, and to lend its support to a bill introduced last year by Sen. Edward J. Markey (D-Mass.) that would place a moratorium on federal deployment of facial recognition and other “biometric surveillance systems.”
+They also pushed the White House to block state and local governments from using federal funds to buy or access the systems and to lend its support to a bill introduced last year by Sen. Edward J. Markey (D-Mass.) that would place a moratorium on federal deployment of facial recognition and other “biometric surveillance systems.”

 The signers include Amnesty International, the Electronic Frontier Foundation, Freedom House and a number of other left-leaning activists, human-rights organizations and tech advocacy groups.
 But facial recognition has faced bipartisan criticism in Washington, including from congressional Republicans such as Rep. Jim Jordan (Ohio), who has said it poses dystopian threats of government overreach.